-1. 60 Month Equip Maint Contracts - The agency will reduce annual costs by negotiating equipment maintenance contracts for up to five years instead of the current one-year limitation.
+- 1. 60 Month Equip Maint Contracts The agency will reduce annual costs by negotiating equipment maintenance contracts for up to five years instead of the current one-year limitation.
+(Data Processing Revolving Account-Nonappropriated) - 2.
+Eliminate Online Directory - Expenditure authority for the online directory assistance service (dial.wa.gov) is eliminated.
+(Data Processing Revolving Account-Nonappropriated) - 3.
+Cybersecurity Blue-Ribbon Panel - Funding and FTE authority are provided to coordinate and staff the blue ribbon panel on cybersecurity established in Substitute House Bill 1470 (cybersecurity panel). - 4.
+End MS Software Assurance/Vitalnet - The agency will terminate the Microsoft Software Assurance and Vitalnet services.
+(Data Processing Revolving Account-Nonappropriated) - 5.
+Reduce 24/7 Support - State data center staffing outside regular business hours will be reduced to achieve savings.
+(Data Processing Revolving Account-Nonappropriated) - 6.
+Identity Management - The agency will establish a new enterprise identity management service to enable state agencies to use cloud services.
+(Data Processing Revolving Account-Nonappropriated) - 7.
+Financial and Application Support - Expenditure authority is provided for staff who will perform in-house financial, desktop, network and application support for the agency, rather than purchasing these from the Department of Enterprise Services.
 (Data Processing Revolving Account-Nonappropriated)

-2. Eliminate Online Directory - Expenditure authority for the online directory assistance service (dial.wa.gov) is eliminated.
-(Data Processing Revolving Account-Nonappropriated)

-3. Cybersecurity Blue-Ribbon Panel - Funding and FTE authority are provided to coordinate and staff the blue ribbon panel on cybersecurity established in Substitute House Bill 1470 (cybersecurity panel).

-4. End MS Software Assurance/Vitalnet - The agency will terminate the Microsoft Software Assurance and Vitalnet services.
-(Data Processing Revolving Account-Nonappropriated)

-5. Reduce 24/7 Support - State data center staffing outside regular business hours will be reduced to achieve savings.
-(Data Processing Revolving Account-Nonappropriated)

-6. Identity Management - The agency will establish a new enterprise identity management service to enable state agencies to use cloud services.
-(Data Processing Revolving Account-Nonappropriated)

-7. Financial and Application Support - Expenditure authority is provided for staff who will perform in-house financial, desktop, network and application support for the agency, rather than purchasing these from the Department of Enterprise Services.
-(Data Processing Revolving Account-Nonappropriated)
+2015-17 Omnibus Operating Budget Consolidated Technology Services

-8. IT Alignment Technical Correction - As a result of the statewide information technology alignment, expenditure authority is adjusted to account for desktop and network support activities transferred to Consolidated Technology Services from the Department of Enterprise Services.
-(Consolidated Technology Services Revolving Account-Nonappropriated)

-9. IT Alignment Savings - The statewide information technology alignment will combine the Office of the Chief Information Officer, Department of Enterprise Services' Enterprise Technology Solutions Division, and Consolidated Technology Services.
+- 8. IT Alignment Technical Correction - As a result of the statewide information technology alignment, expenditure authority is adjusted to account for desktop and network support activities transferred to Consolidated Technology Services from the Department of Enterprise Services.
+(Consolidated Technology Services Revolving Account-Nonappropriated) - 9.
+IT Alignment Savings - The statewide information technology alignment will combine the Office of the Chief Information Officer, Department of Enterprise Services' Enterprise Technology Solutions Division, and Consolidated Technology Services.
 Savings will be realized from fewer management positions and lower administrative costs.
-(Consolidated Technology Services Revolving Account-State, Consolidated Technology Services Revolving Account-Nonappropriated)

-10. Sensitive Data Minimization - Funding is provided for the Office of the Chief Information Officer to develop a policy for minimizing retention of sensitive data on state data systems, review agency proposals for carrying out the policy and implement a waiver process, and otherwise aid in facilitating implementation of Second Substitute House Bill 1469 (sensitive data).
-(Consolidated Technology Services Revolving Account-State)

-11. State IT and Childcare System Plan - Funding is provided to the OCIO to develop a statewide strategic business and technology architecture plan for time capture, payroll and payment processes, and eligibility and authorization processes.

-12. Paymnt/Elig IT Systems Oversight - Funding is provided to the OCIO for state wide oversight of IT projects related to time capture, payroll and payment processes, and eligibility and authorization processes.

-13. IT Alignment Transfer - As part of the statewide information technology alignment, the Office of the Chief Information Officer and the Department of Enterprise Services' Enterprise Technology Solutions Division are transferred to Consolidated Technology Services.
+(Consolidated Technology Services Revolving Account-State, Consolidated Technology Services Revolving Account-Nonappropriated) - 10.
+Web Application Security One-time funding is provided for the Office of the Chief Information Officer to develop a web application certification and accreditation program. - 11.
+Sensitive Data Minimization Funding is provided for the Office of the Chief Information Officer to develop a policy for minimizing retention of sensitive data on state data systems, review agency proposals for carrying out the policy and implement a waiver process, and otherwise aid in facilitating implementation of Second Substitute House Bill 1469 (sensitive data).
+(Consolidated Technology Services Revolving Account-State) - 12.
+State IT and Childcare System Plan Funding is provided to the OCIO to develop a statewide strategic business and technology architecture plan for time capture, payroll and payment processes, and eligibility and authorization processes. - 13.
+Paymnt/Elig IT Systems Oversight Funding is provided to the OCIO for state wide oversight of IT projects related to time capture, payroll and payment processes, and eligibility and authorization processes. - 14.
+IT Alignment Transfer As part of the statewide information technology alignment, the Office of the Chief Information Officer and the Department of Enterprise Services' Enterprise Technology Solutions Division are transferred to Consolidated Technology Services.
 In addition, expenditure authority from the Data Processing Revolving Account is transferred to three new accounts, pursuant to Second Substitute House Bill 1391(aligning CTS, CIO, and DES).
 (Various Accounts)

-State Board of Accountancy (Dollars in Thousands)
+2015-17 Omnibus Operating Budget State Board of Accountancy

-PSHB 1106
+Passed Hse APP (SHB 1106)

 FTEs NGF+OpPth Total

 2013-15 Estimated Expenditures 11.3 0 2,680

 2015-17 Maintenance Level 11.3 0 2,721

 Total 2015-17 Biennium 11.3 0 2,721

-Forensic Investigations Council (Dollars in Thousands)
+2015-17 Omnibus Operating Budget Forensic Investigations Council (Dollars in Thousands)